MattHodge/Graphite-PowerShell-Functions/README.md

 The following shows how to use the `Start-StatsToGraphite`, which will collect Windows performance counters and send them to Graphite.

-1. In PowerShell, enter the directory in which you downloaded the script.
+1. Open PowerShell
-2. Dot source the script by running `. .\Graphite-PowerShell.ps1`
+2. Import the Module by running `Import-Module -Name Graphite-PowerShell`
 3. Start the script by using the function `Start-StatsToGraphite`.
-If you want Verbose detailed use `Start-StatsToGraphite -Verbose`.
+If you want Verbose details, use `Start-StatsToGraphite -Verbose`.

 You may need to run the PowerShell instance with Administrative rights depending on the performance counters you want to access.
 This is due to the scripts use of the `Get-Counter` CmdLet.

 From the [Get-Counter help page on TechNet](http://technet.microsoft.com/library/963e9e51-4232-4ccf-881d-c2048ff35c2a(v=wps.630).aspx):